Timeseries

 TimeSeries

-classmethod from_series(pd_series, fill_missing_dates=False, freq=None, fillna_value=None, static_covariates=None)[source]
+classmethod from_series(pd_series, fill_missing_dates=False, freq=None, fillna_value=None, static_covariates=None, metadata=None, copy=True)[source]

-Build a univariate deterministic series from a pandas Series.
+Create a TimeSeries from a Series.

 The series must contain an index that is either a pandas DatetimeIndex, a pandas RangeIndex, or a pandas Index that can be converted into a RangeIndex.
 It is better if the index has no holes; alternatively setting fill_missing_dates can in some cases solve these issues (filling holes with NaN, or with the provided fillna_value numeric value, if any).